nycdavid/boba-party-kit/README.md

 ## `package formatdriver`

-Various drivers for parsing and formatting structured `[]byte` data
+Various drivers for parsing and formatting structured `[]byte` data.
+All structs implement the following interface:

 - `datadriver.TableJSON`: formats `[]byte` data into rows and columns, returns `([][]string, []string, error)`